JetBrains/intellij-sdk-docs/topics/products/phpstorm/php_open_api.md

 ## Utility Classes

-### `com.jetbrains.php.lang.psi.elements.impl.PhpFilePathUtils`
+### `PhpFilePathUtils`

-`PhpFilePathUtils` contains helper methods for working with paths from PSI elements.
+`com.jetbrains.php.lang.psi.elements.impl.PhpFilePathUtils` contains helper methods for working with paths from PSI elements.

-#### Useful methods

-- `getFileName()` method returns a constant string representation of the path from the PSI element.
+- `getFileName()` returns a constant string representation of the path from the PSI element.

     For example, for the expression: